Stories act as a ‘pidgin language,’ where both sides (users and developers) can agree enough to work together effectively.

 Stories in the SAFe Requirements Model

-As described in the SAFe Requirements Model, the framework applies an extensive set of artifacts and relationships to manage the definition and testing of complex systems in a Lean and Agile fashion.
+As described in the SAFe Requirements Model article, the Framework applies an extensive set of artifacts and relationships to manage the definition and testing of complex systems in a Lean and Agile fashion.
 Figure 7 illustrates the role of stories in this larger picture.

-Figure 7 illustrates how stories are often, but not always, spawned by new features, and how each has an associated story acceptance test.
-Further, in XP and SAFe ScrumXP, each story should have a unit test associated with it.
-The unit tests serves primarily to ensure that implementation of the story is correct.
-In addition, as unit tests are readily able to be automated, this is a critical starting point for test automation, as described in Test-First.
+Figure 7 illustrates how stories are often (but not always) created by new features and how each has a story acceptance test.
+Further, each story should have a unit test.
+Unit tests primarily serve to ensure that the technical implementation of the story is correct.
+Also, this is a critical starting point for test automation, as unit tests are readily automated, as described in the Test-Driven Development (TDD) article.

-Note: Figure 7. uses UML notation to represent the relationships between the objects: zero to many (0,1), one to many (1..*), one to one (1) and so on.
+Note: Figure 7 uses Unified Modeling Language (UML) notation to represent the relationships between the objects: zero to many (0..*), one to many (1..*), one to one (1), and so on.

 Learn More Leffingwell, Dean.
 Agile Software Requirements: Lean Requirements Practices for Teams, Programs, and the Enterprise.
-Addison-Wesley, 2011, chapter 6.
+Addison-Wesley, 2011.
 Cohn, Mike.
 User Stories Applied: For Agile Software Development.
 Addison-Wesley, 2004.